 - Post for 15 calendar days (start and end dates will be provided to the applicant by the AGCO).

-An AGCO Compliance Official may visit the proposed store to confirm the Public Notice is posted according to the requirements.
+An AGCO Inspector may visit the proposed store to confirm the Public Notice is posted according to the requirements.
 Failure to post the Public Notice for the required period of time will result in a delay in the processing of the application and may result in reposting the Public Notice for a further 15 days.

 All cannabis Retail Store Authorization applications that are undergoing the public notice process will be searchable on the AGCO’s website through the iAGCO portal.